diffblue/gitlab/doc/operations/incident_management/incidents.md

 The incident summary can be further customized using [GitLab Flavored Markdown](../../user/markdown.md).
-If the corresponding alert [provided Markdown for the incident](../metrics/alerts.md#trigger-actions-from-alerts), then that will be appended to the summary after the above alert fields.
-If an [incident template](#create-incidents-automatically) is configured for the project, then the template content will be appended at the end.
+If the corresponding alert [provided Markdown for the incident](../metrics/alerts.md#trigger-actions-from-alerts), then the Markdown is appended to the summary after the above alert fields.
+If an [incident template](#create-incidents-automatically) is configured for the project, then the template content is appended at the end.

 Comments are displayed in threads, but can be displayed chronologically [by toggling on the recent updates view](#recent-updates-view).